-Agile, Waterfall and Scrum are all buzzwords in the project management field and particularly in software development – but what are these project management methodologies exactly and what value does knowing this information provide you, the budding software entrepreneur?
+Agile, Waterfall, and Scrum are all buzzwords in the project management field and particularly in software development.
+But what are these project management methodologies exactly?
+What is the difference between Agile and Waterfall and Scrum?
+And what value does knowing this information provide you, the budding software entrepreneur?

-If you are considering joining the thousands of people taking a shot at becoming the next big thing in the app world, to succeed in reaching that status you need to start with a solid foundation, which means pursuing an appropriate project management method – how is the process of building your investment being managed, what are the benefits and disadvantages of each approach and how will this impact in whose hands you place your trust to end up with a winner.
+If you are considering joining the thousands of people taking a shot at becoming the next big thing in the app world, to succeed in reaching that status you need to start with a solid foundation.This means pursuing an appropriate project management method.
+How is the process of building your investment being managed, what are the benefits and disadvantages of each approach, and how will this impact in whose hands you place your trust to end up with a winner.

-The following guide will address the most common questions regarding traditional project management approaches and hopefully, by the end of it you will have a better idea of where to start:
+The following guide will address the most common questions regarding traditional project management approaches.
+We’ll explore the difference between the Agile and Waterfall methodology.
+We’ll also look at Scrum and how it has its place as a form of Agile testing.
+Hopefully, by the end of it you will have a better idea of where to start:

 Waterfall Project Management – Where It All Began

 Waterfall is the oldest form of project management method currently in use.
 It is a sequential model of delivering projects of all kinds, where one deliverable must be finished, verified and approved before commencing the next in a linear fashion until the product is completed.
 The waterfall project management methodology gets its name from the one-way (downward) flow of the project which is much like a waterfall.

 Waterfall has its place in project management methods and it is best suited to well defined, small projects which usually are constrained by tight deadlines or budgets – in other words, the parameters are set and there is no room for deviation.